She Who Became the Sun: Reception

 Lee Mandelo of Tor.com said the book was "propelled by the intense, grasping, often amoral desires of two queer protagonists whose deeply complicated relationships to gender and their bodies are center-stage" and that the novel pulled "no punches with its gnawing ethical quandaries about the foundations of empire".
 Publishers Weekly wrote that "though Parker-Chan’s unrelentingly grim view of humanity bogs down the middle of the novel, her nuanced exploration of gender identity and striking meditation on bodily autonomy set this fantasy apart".
 Yaameen Al-Muttaqi of The Daily Star wrote that the novel was "quite transparently a tale of identity: shaping your own space in a world that does not want you, and making that shape yours despite what others think you should be," and that the book had a sombre, introspective tone, "not concerned with the grand battles and heroic moments".

 Awards and nominations

-She Who Became the Sun is the first novel by an Australian writer to be nominated for the Hugo Award for Best Novel.
+She Who Became the Sun is the first novel by an Australian writer to be a finalist for the Hugo Award for Best Novel.